 This initiative is co-ordinated by Students Organising for Sustainability UK (SOS-UK) and Friends Provident Foundation, in partnership with the Charities Responsible Investment Network (CRIN) and Responsible Investment Network - Universities (RINU).

-To sign the declaration, please complete the below form.
-Signatories of this declaration must be asset owners who use external asset managers.
+To become a signatory, please complete the below form.
+Signatories must be asset owners who use external asset managers.
 If you have any queries, please get in touch with email@example.com.